Implementing a keto and intermittent fasting routine can have a wide variety of benefits

 Intermittent fasting and the keto diet may represent two completely different dieting trends, but when practiced simultaneously they create a powerful team.
 These two techniques work in synergy to boost optimal weight loss, increase energy levels, and attack plateaus.

 Plus, when people are on the keto diet and reach a consistent state of ketosis, they have low insulin and blood glucose levels.
-This puts your body in fat-burning mode and reduces one’s appetite due to high ketone levels.
+This puts your body in a fat-burning mode and reduces one’s appetite due to high ketone levels.

 If a person is already implementing a keto diet, it’s rather simple (and logical) to include intermittent fasting.
 At the same time, an individual who dives into intermittent fasting on a high-carb diet can feel irritable, weak and shaky.
 This happens because long periods without food on a high-carb diet can lead to extreme drops in blood glucose levels, increasing hunger hormones and the feeling of hangry.
 It can be extremely difficult to maintain a consistent intermittent fasting routine under these extreme circumstances.